 Street Art | Chowrasta Market | Sunset at Penang Hill

-AM // It was Ernest Zacharevic’s murals that made George Town a hotspot on the SE Asia backpacker circuit.
+AM //Ernest Zacharevic’s murals made George Town a hotspot on the SE Asia backpacker circuit.
 So, start your 3 days in George Town trip tracking down his 3D-style murals.
 They get crowded later in the day, so the best time to see them is early in the morning.
 Apart from Zacharevic’s, there are loads of other murals on the streets of George Town.
 We especially loved the cats!
 All over town, you will notice iron art installations with a few lines on the history of the city.
 They offer wonderful snapshots into the history of George Town and the lives of many immigrants who now call this city home.

 For breakfast, pop in at Tiger Char Kuey Teow for some excellent char kuey teow with juicy prawns.
 If you are vegetarian, tell them and they cook you a version without prawns and lard.

-TIP: Enquire about the cooking fat when ordering vegetarian/vegan food.
+TIP FOR VEGETARIANS AND VEGANS VISITING PENANG: Enquire about the cooking fat when ordering vegetarian/vegan food.
 At many a place, food is cooked in pork lard.

 Post breakfast, head to the busy Chowrasta Market.
 Inside there are rows of stalls selling colourful produce— nowhere have I seen such a variety of leafy greens and herbs– , butcher shops where hunks of meat hung on hooks, and glistening seafood in vats.
 It’s quiet inside compared to wet markets in Kolkata but definitely busy!
-You can watch locals getting their grocery, some haggling over prices, others having a quick chat over squids and bok choy.
+You can watch locals getting their groceries, some haggling over prices, others having a quick chat over squids and bok choy.
 Outside the main market building, hawkers sell dim sum, curries and dahls in large metal trays that they serve with rice, fried and grilled meat, and greasy noodles.

 PM // Ride bus #204 to Penang Hill!
 On the way, stop at the Air Itam Market to sample the world-famous Air Itam Laksa and Sister’s Curry Mee.
 At Penang Hill, take the funicular to the top of the hill from where you can enjoy breathtaking views of the city of Georgetown and the bridges connecting the island to the Malaysian mainland across the Strait of Malacca.
-The dazzling city at twilit is a sight to behold!
+The dazzling city at twilight is a sight to behold!
 Penang Hill has a few hiking trails that will take you to the colonial bungalows that grace the hilltop.
 You can also skip the funicular and hike the entire way to the top of Penang Hill.

-If you have time, stop by at the Kek Lok Si Temple where a seven-storey pagoda built in a mix of Chinese, Burmese, and Thai styles is the main attraction.
+If you have time, stop by the Kek Lok Si Temple where a seven-storey pagoda built in a mix of Chinese, Burmese, and Thai styles is the main attraction.
 In the evening, red Chinese lamps and colourful decorations create a fairytale atmosphere.

 For dinner, head to the hawker stalls on Kimberley Street where you can taste some excellent Duck Porridge and Kway Chiap.
 If you are feeling rather adventurous, go for the Chicken Feet Koay Teow Soup.
 For vegetarians, there’s the vegetarian buffet at Evergreen Vegetarian House on Cantonment Road.